Arts & Culture

 Sue: “We did the Round The World Day and that was inclusive too.
 We found as many local people from different cultures as we could to perform music and much more.”

 Points of view

 Sue: “In 2021 Sadie had a baby so whilst she’s on maternity leave I’ve been fortunate to work with some other local creatives.
-Lucie Bowins is a local writer and she’s been working with me and Touchbase Care on a project for 2022.
+Lucie Bowins is a local writer and she’s been working with me and Touchbase Care.

 Lucie: “Touchbase Care is based on Tontine Street and works with adults and young people with physical disabilities, learning difficulties, neurological and sensory impairments.
 They do loads of creative work; filming, poetry, ceramics, along with walking, yoga and other social and physical activities.
 I’ve worked with them on many different projects.
 This one is a creative journal project that will involve some visual art, performance and spoken word.
 We’ve been working in the centre but also online with people still shielding from the risk of Covid.
 Our funding came from Arts Council England and Creative Folkestone and it’s enabled our participants to speak about who they are, to say ‘this is who I am and this is who I will be’.”

 Sue: “Not everyone is verbal, which is why the journaling is important.
 By using different forms of communication; through words, art, performance, many people can express themselves in the way that suits them best.”

 Lucie: “The range of written work we’ve been doing reaches from poetry to long-form creative writing.
 Some of the pieces are memoirs, non-fiction pieces on a particular part of their lives.
 Others have written an acrostic poem, so it’s a wide range of work.”